Thought Leadership Strategy: How to Build and Scale Executive Content Programs (2026)

 • Replacing the executive interview entirely — the source material must be authentic

-The most effective model is what Shadow calls "voice capture and amplification."
-The executive provides the raw thinking through structured interviews, meeting transcripts, and annotated drafts.
+The most effective approach Shadow identifies as "voice capture and amplification."
+The executive furnishes raw thinking through structured interviews, meeting transcripts, and annotated drafts.
 AI organizes, expands, researches supporting evidence, and produces drafts.
-The executive reviews and sharpens.
-Amity Gay, SVP of Communications at Outcast, described using Shadow's content agents for a client proposal: "It gives me feedback on the what and why, particularly when I request a change.
+The executive reviews and refines.
+Amity Gay, SVP of Communications at Outcast, described using Shadow's content agents: "It gives me feedback on the what and why, particularly when I request a change.
 It arranges things in a thoughtful, human-like way vs. an obvious AI format."

 Building a Thought Leadership Program: The Six-Step Process